alexarje/video-analysis-workshop/_episodes/01-introduction.md

 ---
 title: "Introduction"
 teaching: 10
-exercises: 0
+exercises: 5
 questions:
 - "What is a digital video file?"
 objectives:
 - "Understand the basics of digital video, including framerate, number of planes and bitrate."
 keypoints:
-- "A video file is just a series of images."
+- "A video file contains a series of images, and each image is a matrix that can be operated on."
+- "A framerate of 25fps means that there are 25 frames (images) per second."
+- "The bit rate tells about the variation of each pixel, an 8-bit image stores values from 0-255."
+- "A colour image uses 4 planes, Alpha, Red, Green, Blue, while greyscale only uses 1 plane."
 ---